What Is A Purchase Plus Improvements Mortgage?

 What Is A Purchase Plus Improvements (PPI) Mortgage?

-A purchase plus improvements mortgage allows you to lump in the cost of renovations with the purchase price of a home.
-This mortgage is available for existing properties and for new construction properties.
+This type of financing is available for existing properties and for new construction properties.
 One of the main benefits of a purchase plus improvement mortgage is that you can buy a house that is more affordable and then add value almost immediately by making specific renovations.
+Plus, this type of financing gives you access to extra funds needed to upgrade your home as required without having to apply for additional financing.

 Canada’s Three Main Purchase Plus Improvements Mortgage Programs

-In Canada, there are three main providers of purchase plus improvements programs.
 Typically, as the home buyer, you won’t have any interaction with these providers unless your down payment is less than 20%.
-But it’s still important to understand who these providers are and how their programs differ.

 CMHC Improvement